ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 .. figure:: ../screenshots/admin_conformance_dashboard_expanded.PNG
   :align: center

-Clicking on the row expands to present a nested table with the relevant test cases for this statement.
-Each row corresponds to a test case and presents its latest test result, executed by the organisation in question.
-Each row includes the following information:
+Clicking on the row expands to present a nested table with the relevant test suites and test cases for this statement.
+Each test suite is presented in a separate panel that indicates the overall result for its contained test cases.
+These test suite panel can also be clicked to collapse or expand.
+The content of the panels is a table listing the test suite's test cases, displaying for each the latest recorded test result.
+Each test case row includes the following:

-* The relevant **test suite**.
-* The **test case**.
+* The **test case name**.
+* The time when the status was last **updated**, in other words the time when a test session for this test case was last executed.
+* A view button to view the relevant **session** details.
+Clicking this will open up the test session in the :ref:`session dashboard<session_dashboard__completed>`.
 * The latest test **result**.
 Note that if the relevant test session resulted in a specific **output message**, the result icon can be clicked to display it.

 .. figure:: ../screenshots/admin_conformance_dashboard_expanded_output_message.PNG